 Why study Psychology with Development and Education?

-Our accredited Psychology with Development and Education degree focuses on child and adolescent development.
-Gain the knowledge and expertise you need to work effectively with children and young people.
+Our BPS-accredited Psychology with Development and Education degree focuses on child and adolescent development.
+Gain the knowledge and expertise you need to support and treat children and young people.

 Language, communication, social relationships and social interaction.